-- ASSISTANT PROFESSOR Genetics and Genomic Sciences
+- ASSOCIATE PROFESSOR | Genetics and Genomic Sciences

-- ASSISTANT PROFESSOR Population Health Science and Policy
+- ASSOCIATE PROFESSOR | Population Health Science and Policy

 - ASSOCIATE PROFESSOR | Medicine

 Research Topics:Bioinformatics, Computational Neuroscience, Epigenetics, Genetics, Human Genetics and Genetic Disorders